pylipp/sdd/README.md

 1. Create an empty bash file named after the app in `lib/sdd/apps/user`.
 1. Add a test in `test/apps/<app>.bats`, e.g. verifying the version of the app to be installed.
 1. Add the functions `sdd_install` and `sdd_uninstall` with respective functionality.
+1. Add app name, link, and description to the table of available apps in the README file.
 1. Add the new files, commit, and push.
 1. Open a PR!